ignoxx/Watch/README.md

 - Add/Remove Series
 - Remembers your last watched episode/season

+# What I've learned
+* How to use QT and QT designer
+* How to work on a linux enviroment
+* How to analyze the web and grab the required information I need.
+* How to use regular expressions

 # TODO
 - Undo last action
 - Speed-up process for adding a serie